S corporations: What they are and 5 benefits of becoming one

 3. Employee Expense Deduction Under an Accountable Plan

-Under new 2018 tax laws, employees can no longer deduct out of pocket business expenses on their personal returns.
+Under current tax laws, employees can no longer deduct out of pocket business expenses on their personal returns.
 As a result, the only option for employees to not be out of pocket is to get reimbursed by the corporation.

 For an S-Corporation with shareholder employees, out of pocket business expenses can be paid by the employee and reimbursed by the S-Corp.
 These can include home office rent, car mileage or transportation costs, cell phone and internet plans, and more.